On the road again

 Can the WVU Team beat their EcoCAR 3 second place finish in the EcoCAR Mobility Challenge?

-Sponsored by the U.S. Department of Energy (DOE), General Motors, Mathworks and managed by Argonne National Laboratory, EcoCAR Mobility Challenge is a collegiate automotive engineering competition.
-EcoCAR Mobility Challenge tasks 12 universities across North America to redesign the 2019 Chevrolet Blazer into an energy-efficient hybrid.
-The Blazer will continue to provide the luxuries of an SUV, but have energy-efficient powertrains installed and designed by students.
+Sponsored by the U.S. Department of Energy (DOE), General Motors, Mathworks and managed by Argonne National Laboratory, the EcoCAR Mobility Challenge (EMC) is a collegiate automotive engineering competition.
+The EcoCAR Mobility Challenge tasks 11 universities across North America to redesign the 2019 Chevrolet Blazer into an energy-efficient hybrid with autonomous capabilities such as Adaptive Cruise Control (ACC).
+The Blazer will continue to provide the luxuries of an SUV but have an energy-efficient powertrain designed and installed by students.
 The goal is to optimize the driving performance and retain high safety and consumer standards while maintaining the promise of a “stylish utility vehicle”.

-Teams will be challenged to reduce emissions and greenhouse gases through the introduction of energy efficient capabilities and to target a MaaS consumer.
-The competition will expand over the next four years (2018–2022), with teams competing annually to show how they have implemented their designs, energy-efficient technologies and carsharing capabilities.
+The four-year competition began in Fall of 2018 and will conclude in the Spring of 2022.
+Teams compete annually to show how they have implemented their designs, energy-efficient technologies and connected and automated vehicle systems.
 Along with the technical challenges, teams are tasked with hosting and attending youth outreach events that encourage students to pursue STEM-related fields.
-The WVU team includes students from the Statler College of Engineering, the College of Business and Economics and the Reed College of Media.
-The team enters its first year ready to improve upon its 2018 second place finish in EcoCAR 3.
+The WVU team includes students from the Statler College of Engineering and the Reed College of Media.
+The team enters its fourth and final year of competition ready to improve upon its third-place finish in Year 3 of the EMC

 The Challenge